 done that I could run the flasher (which was on drive

-I'm currently not using RAID (which is not backup).
+I don't use RAID (which is not backup).

 I use full-disk encryption which necessitates supplying a passphrase when the